rtoy/f2cl/src/NOTES.md

 Sep 9, 2001
 -----------

-o Fixed a bug that caused
+* Fixed a bug that caused
       y = 1.5d0 - exp(x) * top
   to be incorrectly preprocessed as
       y = 1.5d0 - e xp(x) * top

-o Handle Hollerith strings in FORMAT statements by converting the Hollerith strings into real strings during preprocessing by looking at FORMAT statements.
+* Handle Hollerith strings in FORMAT statements by converting the Hollerith strings into real strings during preprocessing by looking at FORMAT statements.
 FIND-QUOTE needs some work to handle Fortran-style quoting better.
 This should work much better than